bartoszgrelewski/Chinese-Checkers/README.md

 This game works in client-server architecture.
 Player starts game, then waits for other players.
 Server provides verification of moves and rules and mediates in communication.
+It was group project.
+We wrote this in a pair.
+We used GIT, GITHUB for managing versions.
+To check if our project is working we wrote JUnit tests.

 We used:
 - JavaFX